diegojgb/xPasteTk/README.md

 - It is a standalone executable, just one file, that's it.
 It stores its settings in a 'config.ini' file within the same directory.

 ## Usage
-1\.
-Open xPaste and make sure it's turned on.
+1. &nbsp;Open xPaste and make sure it's turned on.
-2\.
-Copy the text you want to paste.
+2. &nbsp;Copy the text you want to paste.
-3\.
-Press CTRL+V (or your customized hotkey).
+3. &nbsp;Press CTRL+V (or your customized hotkey).
-4\.
-The text will be typed, with simulated keystrokes.
+4. &nbsp;The text will be typed, with simulated keystrokes.

 It comes with a few settings you can play around with, nothing special.